ip1981/nixsap/README.md

     modules/pkgs/writeXML.nix        => pkgs.writeXML
     modules/pkgs/rdsdump/default.nix => pkgs.rdsdump

 You can use this technics in your own projects.
+You can take out any modules or packages and put them into your project with your modifications without maintaning a fork of Nixsap.
+When taking modules you have to change the `nixsap` namespace to something different to avoid conflicts.

 Automatic unix user id